wy65701436/community/proposals/new/robot-account.md

 ## Solution

-This proposal only targets on the pull/push images workflow, includs DB, API, authn/authz.
+This proposal only targets on the pull/push images workflow, and the design includes DB, API, authn/authz.

 ### DB scheme/model

-1, the robot account is not a harbor user, so an new table introduced to store the accounts info.
+1, the robot account is not a harbor user, so an new table introduced to store the robot info.

 ```yaml